nlsynth/karuta/docs/reference.rst

    mailbox m int
    //
    var s string = "abc"
-   // var is not allowed
-   shared a int[32]
-   shared m.a #16[4] = {1,2,3,4}
+   // var for an array is not allowed shared a int[32] shared m.a #16[4] = {1,2,3,4}